Aranguri/nn_as_memory/long_term/long_term.md

 As we recollect our data, we can test how the model performs with little data.
 We have around 1.5k cases.
 Using memsize of 4 gives us 375 cases.

 Let's debug our implementation of the 1 + 4 methods by seeing if they can overfit to 100 cases.

+With around 1.8K words scraped (around 900) the model overfits to the data.